• Art magazine

 Joachim Rodriguez y Romero

-Tue., February 20, 2024, 12:53 CET
+Tue, February 20, 2024, 12:53 CET

 Read new posts immediately?
 Follow the Kunstplaza Magazine on Google News.

-• The diverse symbolism of the tree
+1 The diverse symbolism of the tree

-• Symbolism in the early folklore
+2.1 Symbolism in early folklore

-• The tree as a religious and spiritual symbol
+2.2 The tree as a religious and spiritual symbol

-• Impressive examples of the tree in art
+3 Impressive examples of the tree in art

 The diverse symbolism of the tree

-Photo by Jeremy Bishop @jeremybishop, via unsplash
+Photo by Jeremy Bishop @jeremybishop, via Unsplash

-Tree motifs in art history: a brief overview
+Tree motifs in art history: A brief overview

-Symbolism in the early folklore
+Symbolism in early folklore

-Trees were of great importance in literature, especially in Christian literature.
-The tree of knowledge is mentioned again and again and there are countless books about trees and their meaning.
+Trees have played a significant role in literature, particularly in Christian literature.
+The Tree of Knowledge is frequently mentioned, and countless books have been written about trees and their meaning.

 The tree as a religious and spiritual symbol

-The baptism of Christ, 1472-1475
+The Baptism of Christ, 1472-1475

-The baptism of Christ, 1472-1475
+The Baptism of Christ, 1472-1475

-The tree of life and its mythological-religious interpretations
+The Tree of Life and its mythological-religious interpretations

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.